jkorn2324/Practice/core/resources/scoreboards/README.md

  ---
 #### Default Statistics:
 These are the statistics that work for any scoreboard, regardless of game-modes that are enabled.
+- `{stat.online.players}` - Displays the current number of players on the server.
+- `{stat.max.players}` - Displays the maximum number of players that could join the server.

-- `{stat.kills}` - Lists the number of kills the player has ever on the server.
+- `{stat.player.kills}` - Lists the number of kills the player has ever on the server.
-- `{stat.deaths}` - Lists the number of deaths the player has ever on the server.
+- `{stat.player.deaths}` - Lists the number of deaths the player has ever on the server.
-- `{stat.cps}` - Lists the clicks-per-second of the player.
+- `{stat.player.kdr}` - Lists the KDR of the player on the server.
-- `{stat.online}` - Displays the current number of players on the server.
+- `{stat.player.cps}` - Lists the clicks-per-second of the player.
-- `{stat.ping}` - Displays the current player's ping.
+- `{stat.player.ping}` - Displays the current player's ping.
 - `{stat.player.name}` - Displays the current player's name.
-- `{stat.os}` - Displays the device operating system.
+- `{stat.player.os}` - Displays the device operating system.
-- `{stat.equipped.kit}` - Displays the current kit equipped by the player, defaults to `None` if they don't have a kit.
+- `{stat.player.equipped.kit}` - Displays the current kit equipped by the player, defaults to `None` if they don't have a kit.
-- `{stat.rank}` - Displays the current player's rank.
+- `{stat.player.rank}` - Displays the current player's rank.

-- `{stat.games.playing}` - Displays the number of players playing a game.
+- `{stat.games.players.playing}` - Displays the total number of players playing in all games.
 ---

 #### FFA Statistics:
 These are the statistics that are added if FFA Arenas are enabled.

 These statistics work for any scoreboard:
-- `{ffa.stat.players}` - Displays the total number of players playing in FFA.
+- `{stat.ffa.players.playing}` - Displays the total number of players playing in FFA.

 These statistics ONLY work if the FFA scoreboard is currently displayed:
-- `{ffa.stat.arena}` - Displays the current ffa arena the player is playing.
+- `{stat.ffa.arena.name}` - Displays the current ffa arena the player is playing.
-- `{ffa.stat.arena.players}` - Displays the current number of players playing in the arena.
+- `{stat.ffa.arena.players.playing}` - Displays the current number of players playing in the arena.
-- `{ffa.stat.arena.kit}` - Displays the ffa arena kit.
+- `{stat.ffa.arena.kit}` - Displays the ffa arena kit.
 ---